 NIOSH has determined that members of the class were not exposed to radiation during a discrete incident likely to have involved levels of exposure similarly high to those occurring during nuclear criticality incidents.
-However, the evidence reviewed in this evaluation indicates that some workers in the class may have accumulated chronic radiation exposures through intakes of radon isotopes originating from residual radioactive material associated with the Ra-Ac-Th source term in the tunnel underlying Room SW-19.
-Consequently, NIOSH is specifying that health was endangered for those workers covered by this evaluation who were employed for a number of work days aggregating at least 250 work days within the parameters established for this class or in combination with work days within the parameters established for the classes of employees in the SEC.
+However, the evidence reviewed in this evaluation indicates that some workers in the class may have accumulated chronic radiation exposures through intakes of radon.
+Consequently, NIOSH is specifying that health was endangered for those workers covered by this evaluation who were employed for a number of work days aggregating at least 250 work days within the parameters established for this class or in combination with work days within the parameters established for one or more other classes of employees in the SEC.

-9.0 NIOSH-Proposed Class for Petition SEC-00171
+9.0 NIOSH-Proposed Class for Petition SEC-00207

 The evaluation defines a single class of employees for which NIOSH cannot estimate radiation doses with sufficient accuracy.
-This class includes all employees of the Department of Energy, its predecessor agencies, and their contractors and subcontractors who were monitored for tritium exposure while working at the Mound Plant in Miamisburg, Ohio, from March 1, 1959 through March 5, 1980, for a number of work days aggregating at least 250 work days, occurring either solely under this employees in the Special Exposure Cohort.
+This class includes all employees of the Department of Energy, its predecessor agencies, and their contractors and subcontractors who worked at the Mound Plant, in Miamisburg, Ohio, from September 1, 1972 through December 31, 1972, or from January 1, 1975 through December 31, 1976 for a number of work days aggregating at least 250 work days, occurring either solely under this employment or in combination with work days within the parameters established for one or more other classes of employees in the Special Exposure Cohort.

-10.0 Evaluation of Second Similar Class
+10.0 Evaluation of an Additional Similar Class

 In accordance with § 83.14(a), NIOSH may establish a second class of co-workers at the facility, similar to the class defined in Section 9.0, for whom NIOSH believes that dose reconstruction may not be feasible, and for whom additional research and analyses is required.
 If a second class is identified, it would require additional research and analyses.
 Such a class would be addressed in a separate SEC evaluation rather than delay consideration of the current claim.
-At this time, NIOSH has not identified a second similar class of employees at the Mound Plant for whom dose reconstruction may not be feasible.
+At this time, NIOSH has not identified an additional similar class of employees at the Mound Plant for whom dose reconstruction may not be feasible.